Topics: Corporate Governance,Cybersecurity,Risk Management,Strategy

 If boards follow the important path of upping or reupping their risk governance to include continuous learning related to geopolitical and cyber risk focused on a company’s specific business footprint, we think that their long-term resilience and sustainability will be seriously improved.
 Those who do not heed this advice will be at a distinct competitive disadvantage both tactically and strategically, and maybe even existentially, in this era of continuous and overlapping risks and crises.

-Andrea Bonime-Blanc is founder and CEO of GEC Risk Advisory; a global ESG, risk, and cyber strategist; a board director; an NACD 2022 Directorship 100 honoree; and a life member of the Council on Foreign Relations.
+Andrea Bonime-Blanc is founder and CEO of GEC Risk Advisory, a board member and advisor.
+An NACD 2022 Directorship 100 honoree, she is a global governance, risk, ethics, and technology strategist and counselor to business, government, and nonprofits.
+An author of multiple books and sought after keynote speaker, she is a life member of the Council on Foreign Relations.

 Tomer Saban is the CEO and cofounder of WireX Systems, a network security company that is changing the way businesses respond to cyberattacks, and before that he worked in the homeland security space, developing defense systems for intelligence agencies.